Octanoz/AdventOfCode2017/Day06/instructions.md

 ## Challenge 1

 Given the initial block counts in your puzzle input, *how many redistribution cycles* must be completed before a configuration is produced that has been seen before?

+<br><hr>

+# Part Two

+Out of curiosity, the debugger would also like to know the size of the loop: starting from a state that has already been seen, how many block redistribution cycles must be performed before that same state is seen again?

+In the example above, `2 4 1 2` is seen again after four cycles, and so the answer in that example would be `4`.

+*How many cycles* are in the infinite loop that arises from the configuration in your puzzle input?